tokenguardio/bananas/README.md

 ## Usage

 ### Parse string to AST and execute it
+Consumers use bananas to parse code and then execute it:
 ```python
 from bananas import parse
 from bananas.ast import Argv, AssertReturn